How to Do an SEO Page Audit and Skyrocket Your Rankings

 Ensure Indexing is Accurate

 Non-indexed pages are invisible to search engines.
 They won’t reflect in your SEO performance rate.
-Subsequently, confirm that all your pages are indexed during your SEO audit through the Google Search Console.
+Then, confirm that all your pages are indexed during your SEO audit through the Google Search Console.

 In the “Pages” section, there’s a graph highlighting the indexed and non-indexed pages.
 The good news is that the page explains why your page isn’t indexed.